Raw milk yogurt has been an elusive target for me for the last few years.

 - Digestive benefits; gelatin is a digestive aid.

-- Having gelatin around means you can add it to your homemade chicken stock (or beef) as well to ensure that you get a good “gel” and add the digestive benefits even if you don’t have the best bird or most perfect process for getting lots of gelatin in your stock, like this.
+- Having gelatin around means you can add it to your homemade chicken or beef stock as well to ensure that you get a good “gel” and add the digestive benefits even if you don’t have the best bird or most perfect process for getting lots of gelatin in your stock, like this.

 Check out this soup that was made with broth that was totally liquid, and I added a bit of gelatin to the additional water I used while making the soup: